Interactive Demo

-This demo allows you to preview the inline message component, its variations, and configuration options.
+This demo lets you preview the inline message component, its variations and configuration options.

 InlineMessage title